 Case name: Joanna P. Mattson, et al., v.
 Milliman, Inc., et al.

-Case Type: Financial Services Litigation
+Case type: Financial Services Litigation

-On January 13, 2022, Sanford Heisler Sharp filed a class action lawsuit against Milliman, Inc. alleging that the company breached its fiduciary duties under ERISA by mismanaging the company’s retirement funds.
+On January 13, 2022, Sanford Heisler Sharp filed a class action lawsuit against Milliman, Inc., alleging that the company breached its fiduciary duties under ERISA by mismanaging the company’s retirement funds.
 The Complaint was filed in the U.S. District Court for the Western District of Washington.

-The Complaint alleges Milliman failed to eliminate a family of risk-based “target risk funds,” from the company’s Profit Sharing and Retirement Plan that have significantly underperformed meaningful benchmark funds and indices for nearly ten years.
+The Complaint alleges Milliman failed to eliminate a family of risk-based “target risk funds,” from the company’s Profit Sharing and Retirement Plan that significantly underperformed meaningful benchmark funds and indices for nearly ten years.

 Plaintiff Joanna Mattson filed the case as an individual and as representative of approximately 4,000 Plan participants in Milliman’s $1.7 billion 401(k) Plan.
 The defendants are Milliman, Inc. and its Board of Directors, the Milliman Investment Committee and Administrative Committee, and their members.